caltechlibrary/acacia/README.md

 retrieved, an EPrints XML document for importing into EPrints, a CSV manifest file for what was included and status information (e.g. HTTP error codes) for material retrieved and placed into the bundle.
-Once the bundle is successfully generated the doi record is marketed as processed.
+Once the bundle is successfully generated the DOI record is marketed as processed.